Crew Resources

 Docking

-Docking is the most expensive option and has its own additional advantages and disadvantages.
-In high season in the Med, a docking fee may run up to 200-300 Euros per night!
+Docking is often the most expensive option and has its own additional advantages and disadvantages.
+In high season in the Med, a private dock may run up to 300-400 Euros per night!
 In the BVIs it’s more like US$150.
 For these fees you will often get shore power and water hook-ups, but not always.
+(Lots of smaller towns in the Med also have free public first-come-first-served places on the main quay in town.)

 The big advantage is proximity.
 Especially in little islands in the Med, the town center (and the best restaurants, bars, shops, etc…) tend to surround the main harbor on the island.
 So, if we can get a spot on the quay in the main harbor, we’re often just a few feet from fantastic seaside restaurants and nightlife….we often have the best real estate in town!
 And in the BVIs, the nicest boutique resorts have their own private marinas.
 If we spend the night at their marinas, we can eat at their restaurants, and often, for a fee, use their pools, spas and amenities.
 And it is easy for everyone to come and go when they want.
 No need to use the dinghy (which makes me sad, ‘cause I love the dinghy…but not everyone loves it as much)!